shammond42/definition-list/README.md

 ## Credit

 Special thanks to [@lucible](https://github.com/lucible) who, at this point, has contributed more to this project than I have.
 Thank you!
+Additionally, thanks go to the following contributors:

+- @lfuhr

 ## Usage